stiles/north-korea-provocations/README.md

 # North Korea provocations database
-Fetching and analyzing hundreds of ballistic missile launches, nuclear tests and other provocative actions by North Korea since 1958.
+Fetching and storing hundreds of ballistic missile launches, nuclear tests and other provocative actions by North Korea since 1958.

 ## Overview